IsrezalAkbar/Algoritma-pemograman-semester-1/README.md

 # 💫 About Me:
-Im student of padang state university
+Hi my name is Isrezal Akbar and Im student of padang state university you can call me reza and this is my profile

 ## 🌐 Socials: